adv999/Image_Composition/README.md

 Introduction:

-This is a Python Project used to calculate composition score of a image.
+This is a Python Project made to calculate Ccomposition Score of a image.
 We have take the following characteristics of the image to find the composition score:
 1) Rule of Third
 2) Diagonal Dominance
 3) Visual Balance